-To ensure that the prospecting will not affect the desert tortoise, a State and federally threatened species, which is likely to be present on the parcel, staff has added permit conditions to be included within Exhibit "C" of the Mineral Prospecting Permit (see Exhibit "C" to this report).
-These conditions are designed to prevent any harm to desert tortoises or desert tortoise burrows during the permitted activity.
+To ensure that the prospecting activities will not affect the desert tortoise, a State and federally threatened species that is likely present on the State parcel, Commission staff has added permit conditions to be included within the Mineral Prospecting Permit as Exhibit C, attached to this Calendar item.
+These conditions are designed to prevent any harm to desert tortoises, or desert tortoise burrows during the permitted activity.